Navy will decommission warship damaged in suspected arson

 The ship will likely be decommissioned in San Diego.
 Crew members will be notified of reassignment.

-The Bonhomme Richard was nearing the end of a two-year upgrade estimated to cost $250 million.
+The Bonhomme Richard was nearing the end of a two-year upgrade estimated to cost $250 million when the fire started.

 About 160 sailors and officers were on board when the flames sent up a huge plume of dark smoke from the 840-foot (256-meter) amphibious assault vessel, which had been docked at Naval Base San Diego while undergoing the upgrade.